appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

     };
     ```

+-   **enablePredictiveSuggestions** `bool` [optional]
+    Defaults to `false`.
+When set to `true`, it predicts the next relevant words from a field's value based on the search query typed by the user.
+When set to `false` (default), the entire field's value would be displayed.
+This may not be desirable for long-form fields (where average words per field value is greater than 4 and may not fit in a single line).

+    ```ts
+    // pass this prop as true in searchComponent to enable predictive suggestions
+    enablePredictiveSuggestions: true,
+    ```

 -   **value** `any`
     Represents the value for a particular query [type](/docs/search/reactivesearch-api/reference/#type).
 Depending on the query type, the value format would differ.
 You can refer to the different value formats over [here](/docs/search/reactivesearch-api/reference/#value).